Sejmou/my-songbook-app/README.md

 - syncing of lyrics to SQL database in the 'cloud' ([CockroachDB](https://www.cockroachlabs.com/) Serverless)

 This app is not yet deployed anywhere (mainly because I would need to pay 100€ per year for a developer account that would allow me to publish apps to the App Store lol)

+## Related
+I am working on a project for [controlling Ableton Live via JavaScript in a desktop app](https://github.com/Sejmou/ableton-controls).
+Beware: It is very hacky and I am still trying to figure out a smarter and more stable way to implement it.